puppetlabs/puppet-docs/source/pe/3.7/install_what_and_where.markdown

 On Windows nodes, all PE software is installed in the "Puppet Enterprise" subdirectory of [the standard 32-bit applications directory](./install_windows.html#program-directory)

 * Executable binaries on \*nix are in `/opt/puppet/bin` and `/opt/puppet/sbin`.
-* The Puppet modules included with PE are installed on the puppet master server in `/opt/puppet/share/puppet/modules`.
+* The Puppet modules included with PE are installed on the Puppet master server in `/opt/puppet/share/puppet/modules`.
 Don't modify anything in this directory or add modules of your own.
 Instead, install them in `/etc/puppetlabs/puppet/environments/<environment>/modules`.
 * Orchestration plugins are installed in `/opt/puppet/libexec/mcollective/mcollective` on \*nix and in [`<COMMON_APPDATA>`](./install_windows.html#data-directory)`\PuppetLabs\mcollective\etc\plugins\mcollective` on Windows.
 If you are adding new plugins to your PE agent nodes, you should [distribute them via Puppet as described in the "Adding Actions" page of this manual](./orchestration_adding_actions.html).

 ### Dependencies